CleverCloud/doc.clever-cloud.com/commons/clever-tools/create.md

     # Create an application for an organization
     clever create --type <type> <app-name> --org <org>

-    # Choose the region of your application (par or mtl)
+    # Choose the region of your application (par, rbx, wsw, mtl, sgp or syd)
     clever create --type <type> <app-name> --region <zone>

 ### Alias